Margin of Error

 How to Compute the Margin of Error

-The margin of error can be defined by either of the following equations.
+The margin of error is calculated from either of the following equations:

 The critical value is a factor used to compute the margin of error.
-This section describes how to find the critical value, when the sampling distribution of the statistic is normal or nearly normal.
+To express the critical value as a z-score, follow these steps.

 - Compute alpha (α): α = 1 - (confidence level / 100)